Yang-Mills connections valued on the octonionic algebra: The Yang-Mills formulation on a non-associative algebra

-it is sufficient for $g\in GL(\Lambda_1)$ and $\xi\in\Lambda_1(K)$ to satisfy the following conditions~\cite{Okubo}:
+it is sufficient for $g\in GL(\Lambda_1)$ and $\xi\in\Lambda_1({\mathbb O})$ to satisfy the following conditions~\cite{Okubo}:

-The condition shown in Equation~\eqref{cond-i} is satisfied whenever $g$ is an automorphism over $K$, that is $g\in{\rm Aut}(K)$.
-In order to deal with Equations~\eqref{cond-ii} and~\eqref{cond-iii} it is convenient to translate them from the Lie group ${\rm Aut}(K)$ to the Lie algebra $\mathfrak{Der}(K)$.
-Given an infinitesimal parameter $\epsilon$ and a derivation $D\in\mathfrak{Der}(K)$, we can always write
+We notice that these conditions are satisfied for a Lie algebra Yang-Mills theory, however it is not known if they can be satisfied for an octonionic valued gauged field theory.
+The condition shown in Equation~\eqref{cond-i} is satisfied whenever $g$ is an automorphism over ${\mathbb O}$, that is $g\in{\rm Aut}({\mathbb O})$ which is the group $G_2$.
+In order to deal with Equations~\eqref{cond-ii} and~\eqref{cond-iii} it is convenient to translate them from the Lie group ${\rm Aut}({\mathbb O})$ to the Lie algebra $\mathfrak{Der}({\mathbb O})$.
+Given an infinitesimal parameter $\epsilon$ and a derivation $D\in\mathfrak{Der}({\mathbb O})$, we can always write

 where ${\rm id}$ is the identity transformation and